dougnutz/hoc/README.md

 # hoc
-These projects are a collection of beginner level coding experiences I have shared successfully with students ranging from 8-12 years old.
+hoc (or Hour of code) These projects are a collection of beginner level coding experiences I have shared successfully with students ranging from 8-12 years old.
 Smaller groups have worked well for me.
 And I always encourage experimentation.
 So leave time to for them to experiment.
 ## Hardware
 - on top of the software tooling we need a ESP8266 compatible arduino (eg. ESP8266 NodeMCU CP2102 ESP-12E).
 Other arduino chips will likely work also.
 ## pre-requisite (windows setup)